Home | Contents | Arizona y Sonora > Alamos > Highway driving guide to Alamos, Sonora, Mexico from Tucson, AZ, USA

 The large facility on the right/east outside of Navojoa is the Arcelor Mittal iron ore processing plant.

-Km 1: There are 4-5 crosswalk/traffic lights in this section.
+Km 1: There are 6 or so crosswalk/traffic lights in this section.

-Vicam has 1 set of small bumps and 8 sets of topes going north.
+Vicam has 8 sets of topes going north.

 Km 58: Potam junction, 1 tope